Getting Started

 What your agent gets

-Once connected to a seeded repo, the agent can:
+Once connected to a seeded repo, the agent gets two tools:

 Alternative: REST API